SAP/ui5-webcomponents/docs/Public Module Imports.md

 When you import the above module:
- 1. OpenUI5 configuration takes precedence over UI5 Web Components configuration for all common entities (theme, language, RTL, etc...).
+ 1. OpenUI5 configuration takes precedence over UI5 Web Components configuration for all common entities (theme, language, etc...).
 In addition, changing the theme in OpenUI5 will also change the theme in UI5 Web Components.
  2. Fonts will not be loaded twice (just once by OpenUI5, and reused).
  3. Locale Data assets will not be fetched twice (just once by OpenUI5, and reused).